Non-comedogenic label ยท Label claim doubt

 Question: If a skincare product says non-comedogenic, can it still break me out?

 What matters: The front label gives a clue.
-Your skin still lives with the full formula.
+Your skin still lives with the full formula, the texture, and the way you use it.

 Next move: Use Rico to scan or paste the ingredient list before you buy.
-Rico helps acne-prone shoppers look beyond the label claim and understand whether the formula looks like a good fit.
+Rico helps acne-prone shoppers look beyond label claims like non-comedogenic, pore control, oil-free, and gentle so they can understand whether the formula looks like a good fit.

 Best next guides